zhangchengyao/CS247-project/README.md

 ## RNN Model Usage (assume under the RNN model directory)
-Current code is based on code written by Rui Meng, here is the original repo https://github.com/memray/seq2seq-keyphrase-pytorch, However, following files are modified in order to implement our own model:
+Current code is based on code written by Rui Meng, here is the original repo https://github.com/memray/seq2seq-keyphrase-pytorch, However, following files are modified (files not modified are those never/seldom being used) in order to implement our own model:
 - pykp/model.py
 - train.py
 - pykp/dataloader.py